Get ready for a rich, tender Cherry Ricotta Pound Cake baked in a 9x5 loaf pan and topped with a Cherry Cream Cheese icing!

 Cherry Cream Cheese icing

-- 3 Tbsp Cream Cheese , softened, ideally microwaved for 10 seconds for easy mixing
+- 3 tablespoon Cream Cheese , softened, ideally microwaved for 10 seconds for easy mixing

 - 1 Tbsp Whole Milk

-- 2 Tbsp Cherry Juice , from about 6 juiced cherries
+- 2 tablespoon Cherry Juice , from about 6 juiced cherries

-- 1 tsp Vanilla Bean Paste , or vanilla extract
+- 1 teaspoon Vanilla Bean Paste , or vanilla extract

 Baking the Cherry Ricotta Pound Cake

-- Preheat your oven to 350°F and grease your 9×5 loaf pan.
+- Preheat your oven to 350°F and grease your 9x5 loaf pan.
 Then, line your loaf pan with a long strip of parchment to make it easy to remove after baking.

-- Add flour, baking powder, and salt into a medium bowl bowl and whisk until all ingredients are combined.
-Set aside.
+- Add flour, baking powder, and salt into a medium bowl and whisk until all ingredients are combined.
+Set aside.1 ⅔ Cups All Purpose Flour, 1 tablespoon Baking Powder, 1 teaspoon Sea Salt

-- In a separate bowl, whisk the ricotta vigourosly until completely smooth – this should take about one full minute.
+- In a separate bowl, whisk the ricotta vigorously until completely smooth - this should take about one full minute.1 ⅔ Cup Whole Milk Ricotta

 - Place the butter and sugar into the bowl of your mixer and beat on medium speed for 3 minutes.
-Then, add the eggs one at a time stopping between each addition to scrape down the sides of the bowl.
+Then, add the eggs one at a time stopping between each addition to scrape down the sides of the bowl before adding vanilla.¾ Cup Unsalted Butter, 1 ½ Cups Granulated Sugar, 3 Eggs, 2 teaspoon Vanilla Extract

 - Add the ricotta and mix until combined.
 Then add the dry ingredients and mix until everything looks homogenous.

-- Toss roughly chopper and pitter cherries in 1 Tbsp of flour.
+- Toss roughly chopped and pitted cherries in 1 tablespoon of flour.
 This ensures that they don't sink to the bottom of the pound cake while baking.
-Finally, toss chopped cherries with the additional 1 Tbsp of all-purpose flour, and fold in them gently into the batter.
+Fold the cherries gently into the batter.1 tablespoon All-Purpose Flour, 1 Cup Cherries

 - Scoop the mixture into your 9 x 5 greased loaf pan and smooth out the top with an offset spatula or a spoon.
-Then, bake until the center of your loaf reaches 200° F on your thermometer before removing from the oven.
+Place the loaf pan on a baking tray and bake until the center of your loaf reaches 200° F on your thermometer before removing it from the oven.
 This should take about 60 to 70 minutes total.
-Unfortunately the toothpick test is not the best way to ensure that this pound cake is fully baked – checking for doneness with a thermometer will ensure you have a perfect bake!
+Unfortunately, the toothpick test is not the best way to ensure that this pound cake is fully baked - checking for doneness with a thermometer will ensure you have a perfect bake!

 - Allow your pound cake to cool in the pan for 15 minutes before removing and placing it on a cooling rack to cool completely.